Kale and Cauliflower Soup

 - salt and pepper, to taste

-- Saute the onions and garlic in 2 tbsp of broth or water in a large soup pot over medium heat in a a few splashes of vegetable stock until they start to soften, about 5 minutes.
+- Saute the onions and garlic in 2 tbsp of broth or water in a large soup pot over medium heat until they start to soften and become fragrant, about 5 minutes.

-- Stir in the chopped carrots, parsley and thyme.
-Cook for few more minutes, adding another splash of stock if needed if the pot starts to dry out.
+- Stir in the chopped carrots, dried parsley and ground thyme.
+Cook for few more minutes, adding another splash of stock if needed if the pan starts to dry out.

 - Stir in the vegetable broth and chopped cauliflower and bring to a light simmer.
 Simmer lightly, uncovered, until the cauliflower is tender, about 10-15 minutes.

 - Turn the heat off then carefully scoop about 1/2 of the soup into a blender, leaving some pieces of carrot and cauliflower behind.
-Blend until smooth and cream (make sure you allow steam to escape when blending) and then pour the blended soup back into the pot and mix with the remaining soup.
+Blend until smooth and creamy (make sure you allow steam to escape when blending) and then pour the blended soup back into the pot and mix with the remaining soup.

-- Turn off the heat and stir in the chopped kale.
+- Stir in the chopped kale.
 Let sit for 5-10 minutes before serving to allow kale to soften.